markcunninghamuk/FluidTest/Readme.md

 - Must implement Interface **IExecutableAction** or **IExecutableAggregateAction**

-  For scenarios where you want to perform an action on a record, you can for example Cancel an Order or set the status of a record.
+  For scenarios where you require to perform an action on a record, you can for example Cancel an Order or set the status of a record.

   *ExecuteAggregateAction* will pass in the AggregateId from the engine